Daniel-Novikov/op-view-progress/README.md

 # op-view-progress
-Element's position the screen / view
+Element's position on the screen / view